 Where there is a safeguarding concern, the School will ensure the student's wishes and feelings are taken into account wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
 This is particularly important in the context of harmful sexual behaviours, such as sexual harassment and violence.
-The School manages this by enabling children to express their views and give feedback and the provision in place to support dialogue with students is via their Head of Year, self or staff referral to our Emotional Wellbeing service, by way of the online anti-bullying portal or via any member of the pastoral team.
-We are mindful of students with communications difficulties and vulnerabilities and our SENCO, Senior Leader for Behaviour and our Safeguarding Manager are available to ensure these students are given access to appropriate support in order to express their wishes and feelings.
+The School manages this by providing a full time Emotional Wellbeing Officer who is available in school to speak to students.
 Safeguarding information will often be special category personal data and the School will have due regard to its data protection obligations when sharing such data.
 Whilst the School aims to get consent to share information, relevant personal information may be shared without consent if there is a lawful basis to do so such as where a child's safety may be at risk.
 This is because the Data Protection Act 2018 includes 'safeguarding children and individuals at risk' as a condition that allows information to be shared without consent.
 Any decision to share or withhold information will be recorded together with the reasons for it and who the information has been given to.
 The School operates its processes with the best interests of the student at their heart.